3n0wd3n/KWL/README.md

 >Visible on this page https://kristin-weiland.netlify.app/

 * graphics in Figma
-* programming in HTML & CSS & JS
+* programming in HTML, CSS and JS